geonetwork/doc/source/customizing-application/editor-ui/tutorial.rst

 Building a custom form step by step
 ###################################

-First of all, create a good template with all the default values required which are common to your ogranization (eg. default contact for the record, for the resources, coordinate system, type of resource).
+First of all, create a good template with all the default values required which are common to your organization (eg. default contact for the record, for the resources, coordinate system, type of resource).
 See :ref:`creating-templates`.